hydra-synth/hydra-docs-v2/content/docs/learning/getting-started.md

 If you have multiple webcams, you can access separate cameras by adding a number inside `initCam`, for example `s0.initCam(1)` or `s0.initCam(2)`.

 ## Multiple outputs

-By default, hydra contains four separate virtual outputs that can each render different visuals, and can be mixed with each other to create more complex visuals.
+By default, hydra contains four separate virtual outputs that can each render different visuals and can be mixed with each other to create more complex visuals.
 The variables `o0`, `o1`, `o2`, and `o3` correspond to the different outputs.

 To see all four of the outputs at once, use the `render()` function.
 This will divide the screen into four, showing each output in a different section of the screen.

 ![](https://i.imgur.com/m5Q0Na6.jpg)

 Using a different variable inside the `.out()` function renders the chain to a different output.
 For example, `.out(o1)` will render a function chain to graphics buffer `o1`.

 ```hydra
 gradient(1).out(o0) // render a gradient to output o0